-Currently, an employer is entitled to offset the statutory severance payment against the contributions it made to the employee's government-mandated pension scheme, the Mandatory Provident Fund (MPF) or other pension schemes, such as the Occupational Retirement Scheme or gratuity based on length of service (if applicable).
-On 9 June 2022, the Legislative Council passed the Employment and Retirement Schemes Legislation (Offsetting Arrangement) (Amendment) Bill 2022 to abolish the MPF offsetting mechanism.
-It is expected that the new arrangement will not come into effect until 2025 at the earliest.
+Currently, an employer is entitled to offset statutory severance payments against the contributions it made to the employee's government-mandated pension scheme, the Mandatory Provident Fund (MPF) or other pension schemes, such as the Occupational Retirement Scheme, or gratuity based on length of service (if applicable).
+Following the introduction of the Employment and Retirement Schemes Legislation (Offsetting Arrangement) (Amendment) Ordinance 2022, employers will no longer be able to offset severance or long-service payments against MPF benefits derived from employer's mandatory contributions for employment periods after 1 May 2025.
+However, offsetting rights for employment periods before this date will be retained.
+A 25-year government subsidy is available to help employers manage the increased costs.

-In the event of summary dismissal, the employee will not be entitled to any severance or long-service payment.
+In the event of summary dismissal, the employee will not be entitled to any severance or long-service pay.